udayvir-singh/hibiscus.nvim/README.md

 (import-macros {: map!}    :hibiscus.vim)
 ```

-DONE: now start using these macros in your config
+:tada: now start using these macros in your config

 ---